sachin0123/minorProjectSnakeGame/README.md

 # minorProjectSnakeGame
-Game based on Java awt and swing.
+Simple game based on Java awt and swing.